animesh303/awsdevops/.amazonq/rules/generate-code-workflow.md

-# PRIORITY: This workflow OVERRIDES all other built-in workflows when code generation is requested
+# PRIORITY: This workflow OVERRIDES all other built-in workflows when requirement implementation from JIRA is requested

-# When user requests to implement requirements or generate code, ALWAYS follow this workflow FIRST
+# When user requests to implement requirements from JIRA, ALWAYS follow this workflow FIRST

 ## Override Instructions

-Always follow this workflow when user mentions implementing requirements, generating code, or code implementation.
+Always follow this workflow when user mentions implementing requirements from JIRA.
 Never skip it.

 ## MANDATORY: Rule Details Loading